joric/oneliners/README.md

 class Solution:reverseWords=lambda _,s:' '.join(w[::-1]for w in s.split())
 ```

 Lambdas are not necessarily shorter becase they can't use semicolons.
-Further the header considered as zero lines.
+Further the function declaration considered as zero lines.

 ### Lambdas